 Education, Research & Analysis

 Spread betting is a lot more complex than simply investing in shares.
 This is why you should spend some time learning how spread betting actually works before you get started.

 To help clear the mist, you might be best using a UK spread betting platform that offers a wealth of educational guides and resources.
 This will allow you to get all of the training that you need without having to use an external platform.

 Additionally, we find that the popular UK spread betting brokers offer lots of research and analysis tools.
 This is more important than you think, as spread betting is a short-term financial arena.
 That is to say, you’ll need the assistance of technical analysis tools and fundamental research materials to gauge which way the markets are likely to go.

 Most UK spread betting clients prefer to stick with brokers that also offer a mobile app.
 This is for several reasons.
 For example, having a spread betting app allows you to keep tabs on the markets 24/7.

-You can enter a new position at the click of a button, no matter where you are.
+You have the option to enter a new position at the click of a button, no matter where you are.
 Similarly, you will also have the option of closing a losing trade by simply opening up the app.
 Be sure to check that the broker’s spread betting app is compatible with your device.
 In most cases, this is only available on Android and iOS devices, albeit, this covers 99% of the market anyway.